lbryio/spee.ch/README.md

 $ npm run start
 ```

-#### view in browser
+#### View in browser
- *  visit [http://localhost:3000](http://localhost:3000) in your browser
+ *  Visit [http://localhost:3000](http://localhost:3000) in your browser

-#### customize your app
+#### Customize your app

-check out the [customization guide](https://github.com/lbryio/spee.ch/blob/readme-update/customize.md) to change your app's appearance and components
+Check out the [customization guide](https://github.com/lbryio/spee.ch/blob/readme-update/customize.md) to change your app's appearance and components

 #### (optional) add custom components and update the styles

-  * create custom components by creating React components in `src/views/` (further instructions coming soon)
+  * Create custom components by creating React components in `src/views/` (further instructions coming soon)
-  * update the CSS by changing the files in `public/assets/css/` (further instructions and refactor coming soon)
+  * Update the CSS by changing the files in `public/assets/css/` (further instructions and refactor coming soon)

 #### (optional) Syncing the full blockchain
  * Start the `spee.ch-sync` tool available at [billbitt/spee.ch-sync](https://github.com/billbitt/spee.ch-sync)